robsonos/spie/README.md

 [Back to Index](#index)

-## CD/CI/Release workflow
+## CI/CD workflows

-There are many ways CD/CI/Release workflow can be implemented.
+There are many ways CD/CI workflow can be implemented.
 I chose the most convenient one and here is how it is meant to work:

 - `dev`: holds the development code.
-Pushes to this will trigger the `CI workflow`, test your code, and create a PR to merge it into `main`.
+Pushes to this branch will trigger the `CI workflow`, which will test the code that changes since the last release, and display a summary of the the next release.
 - `main`: holds the code for the latest release.
-Pushes to this will trigger the `CD workflow` and create a new github release and tag.
-You should never need to push commits to `main`; use `dev` and create a PR instead.
-The code on this branch should always come from merges from `dev`.
+Pushes to this branch will trigger the `CD workflow`, which will create a new github release, a tag.
+New releases will then trigger the `Binaries workflow` to build and upload binaries the release.
-- Once a new release is done, the `Release` workflow will be triggered to build and add the binaries to the release.
-- If you need to maintain more release channels, like `main` is at `v3.x.x` but you need to support `v1.x.x`, I would recommend using a similar approach:
+- If you need to maintain more release channels, form instance `main` is at `v3.x.x` and you need to support `v1.x.x`, I would recommend using a similar approach:
   - `main` for `v3.x.x`
   - `main/v1` for `v1.x.x`
   - `dev` for `v3.x.x` development